 But they will find a way of asking.
 And regardless of whether you are currently undergoing treatment, you will have to answer

-Whether you are being treated for your MS or not, you must answer yes to any of those health questions if you have been formally diagnosed with it.
+Even if you aren’t being treated for MS, you must answer ‘yes’ to any of health questions if you have been formally diagnosed with it.
+Remember, the multiple sclerosis quote will vary as per your answers.

 Some great news!